60+ IBM i User Groups and Communities to Join

 Korea – SISA Korea

-In addition to COMMON, there are many other IBM i user groups and resources to explore:
+In addition to the regional groups listed above, there are many other IBM i user groups and resources to explore:

 IDUG DB2 User Group: IDUG is the foremost independent, user-driven community that provides a direct channel to thousands of professional DB2 users across the globe.